North Tees Power Station: Design and specification

 The station was designed by the engineering consultants Merz & McLellan.
-The station used two Metropolitan-Vickers 20,000 kilowatt (kW) turbo-alternators to generate electricity, giving it a total generating capacity of 40,000 kW.
-The Babcock & Wilcox boilers which were used to provide the steam to the turbines in the station, were famous in engineering circles at the time.
+The station used two Metropolitan-Vickers 11.5 kV, 40Hz 20,000 kilowatt (kW) turbo-alternators (actually 2 x 10,000 kW tandem alternators) to generate electricity, giving it a total generating capacity of 40,000 kW.
+Ten Babcock & Wilcox boilers which were used to provide the steam to the turbines in the station, were famous in engineering circles at the time.
 In 1918 the boilers became the first in the world to use steam at up to 450 psi, and pioneered the practice of reheating it during expansion in the turbine plant.
 This development resulted in a further increase in the efficiency of power generation, and an appreciable decrease in the quantity of coal consumed per unit of electricity generated.
 In 1922, W.S.
 Monroe of the Chicago-based consulting firm Sargent & Lundy described North Tees Power Station as "the most advanced power station in the world".

 The station was connected by NESCo's high voltage transmission lines to their power stations on the River Tyne, for successful running "in parallel".
 When the UK's national grid distribution system was brought into use in 1932, the station was one of a small number of stations in the region to be converted from the 40 hertz (Hz) frequency used by the North Eastern grid system to the 50 Hz frequency used by the national system.
 However, the nearby ICI plant, which operated its own power station, required the North Tees A station's power as back-up, but the power needed to be supplied at 40 Hz, and so the A station retained three frequency changers to supply back-up power for many years after the change over, until the 1950s, when new electrical equipment needed to be ordered at the ICI plant.